v0.1.0

 Step 4: Longview queries the resource server

-Because this is the native-provider path, the client does not pass connector_id.
+Because this is the native-provider path, the client relies on the grant-bound source object.

 GET /v1/streams/pay_statements/records?limit=10